 Thank you for interest in applying to the Emory University Interventional Radiology Residency Program.
 Our applicants come from a wide variety of backgrounds.
 We seek candidates who have diversity in both their academic and personal experiences.
-For this application year, we will have four (R1) interventional radiology resident positions in the Medical Student Match in March.
+For this application year, we will have four positions in the Interventional Radiology - Integrated Residency Program as part of the Medical Student Match in March.
+A select number of positions may be available to current diagnostic radiology residents through ESIR and up to six positions are available in the fellowship-comparable Interventional Radiology Independent Residency Program.

-Applications for the Interventional Radiology Residency Program (PGY-2 through PGY-5) must be made through the Electronic Residency Application Service (ERAS).
+Applications for the Interventional Radiology Integrated Residency Program, the Interventional Radiology Independent Residency Program, and ESIR must be made through the Electronic Residency Application Service (ERAS).
 We fill our Interventional Radiology Residency Program positions through the National Resident Matching Program (NRMP).

 Application Requirements